UCL-ARC/python-novice-gdp-penguins/episodes/03-matplotlib.md

 Countries are grouped into files by continent.
 Each country has its Gross Domestic Product (GDP) per capita (population) recorded in 5 year intervals from 1952 to 2007.

-Dataframes have a `plot()` method which we can use to produce a line-plot of the data contained within the frame.
+Dataframes have a `.plot()` method which we can use to produce a line-plot of the data contained within the frame.

 ```python
 data_eu.plot()